tormis-neil/it302-mco/README.md

 3. **Configure environment variables:**

    - Copy `.env.example` to `.env` and adjust the values as needed (secret key, debug flag, allowed hosts, database name).
+   - Optionally set `ACCOUNT_EMAIL_ENCRYPTION_KEY` to a base64-encoded 32-byte key if you need to rotate the default derived from the secret key.
+This key powers the AES-256 encryption used for stored email addresses.

 4. **Run migrations and start the development server:**